How to Protect MFA from SIM Swapping

 The vulnerability of MFA to SIM swapping stems from the broad use of SMS-based text messages.
 SMS communication takes place over SS7, a UDP-based protocol, and is tied, as we’ve said, to a phone number instead of a phone.

 By comparison, MFA apps that use push notifications instead of texts get loaded onto the phone itself.
 Registration of the app and user info takes place over the Internet using TCP and HTTPS which cannot be spoofed the same way SMS can.
-The authenticator app gets linked to a the device’s unique hardware security module (HSM).
+The authenticator app gets linked to the device’s unique hardware security module (HSM).

 Once user account details get registered with the MFA application, push notifications that appear to function the same way as SMS-based texts can be sent to complete authentication.
-The user experience is equally simple, if not simpler—the push notification might be just a box to check—but attackers have no way to insert themselves in the process without possessing the device or cryptographic keys that bind the app to the account or service.
+The user experience is equally simple, if not simpler — the push notification might be just a box to check — but attackers have no way to insert themselves in the process without possessing the device or cryptographic keys that bind the app to the account or service.

 Why passwordless MFA?